makma/fingerprintjs.com/content/blog/a-guide-to-ecommerce-merchant-fraud-protection-in-2021.md

 #### Enforce CVV checks for all transactions

 The card verification value (CVV) consists of a three or four digit security code on the back of physical credit/debit cards.
 Customers with their physical cards on-hand can easily type in the CVV numbers upon request.
 On the other hand, fraudsters are immediately tripped up as they usually only possess details from the card's front.
 However, requiring CVV for all transactions does increase friction for valid returning customers.
-In these cases, [browser fingerprinting](/blog/browser-fingerprinting-techniques/) solutions like FingerprintJS can identify new or suspicious visitors — in the case of return customers, the CVV check can then be disabled for trusted users.
+In these cases, [browser fingerprinting](/blog/browser-fingerprinting-techniques/) solutions like Fingerprint can identify new or suspicious visitors — in the case of return customers, the CVV check can then be disabled for trusted users.

 #### Install/verify HTTPS